Lasercake/Lasercake/DEVELOPER_README.markdown

 3: If there are any problems, repeat starting at step 1
 4: Otherwise git tag and rebuild with the non -rc version number, upload that, update the website, etc.
+5. Update 0.22 to 0.23 to indicate dev version; even numbers are releases.